-Since Publin launched in early December 2012 we’ve had a lot of enquiries from the media about the site and have featured in some of Ireland’s biggest publications.
+Since Publin launched in early December 2011 we’ve had a lot of inquiries from the media about the site and have featured in some of Ireland’s biggest publications.

 Launched at the start of the month, at a time when The Budget is bumping up prices and slashing people’s spending money, new pub price comparison site publin.ie is aiming to give the ordinary decent punters of Dublin more value for their money and the kind of key information needed to make the most of your night out.